- Hybrid models account for almost a quarter of all Toyotas sold in the UK in 2014

 Toyota group sales, including light commercials and Lexus, reached their highest level for five years, at 115,197 units.
 Hilux continues to go from strength to strength, helping Toyota achieve an increase of almost 20 per cent in its LCV sales.

 Lexus sales rose to a seven year high, helped by a near-doubling of IS sales and an excellent early response to the launch of the new NX 300h crossover.
-More details about Lexus performance can be found here.

 Matt Harrison, Toyota President and Managing Director said: “The past year has been a good one for Toyota and the retail motor industry in the UK as a whole.
 The results we have achieved demonstrate that Toyota’s pioneering investment in hybrid technology is paying big dividends and continues to reshape public preferences and expectations about vehicle performance, efficiency and refinement.”